Boduru/Pool-Game-Web/README.md

 ## Improvements
 Features | Details
 ------------ | -------------
-Collisions Handler | Add a better collision handler that provides better perfomances and allows to locate the balls within a virtual grid to decrease the number of collision tests per frame
+Collision Handler | Add a better collision handler that provides better perfomance and allows to locate the balls within a virtual grid to decrease the number of collision checks per frame
 Drawing method | Add image display